ninabuscemi/note-generator/README.md

-# Note Generator
+# Note Taking Generator

 ## Description

-The Note Generator is used to write and save notes.
-This application will uses an Express.js back end and saves and retrieves note data from a JSON file.
+The Note Taking Generator website is used to write and save notes.
+This application will use an Express.js back-end and front-end code where it saves and retrieves note data from a JSON file.

 ## User Story